 According to the recent studies, there are 27% of users who discover apps while browsing search engines with their mobile devices.
 That makes nearly one third of apps that are discovered outside the app store!

 Mobile web search has a growing importance and can’t be ignored by app developers and marketers.
-In this article we will see how to merge your ASO efforts with SEO strategy, talk about App Packs and see how to track and optimize the SEO of your mobile app or game.
+In this article we will see how to merge your ASO efforts with SEO strategy for your app, talk about App Packs and see how to track and optimize it.

 Table of Contents